hnakamur/rustc-deb/src/doc/book/testing.md

 # Testing and concurrency

-One thing that is important to note when writing tests is that they may be run concurrently using threads.
-For this reason you should take care that your tests are written in such a way as to not depend on each-other, or on any shared state.
+It is important to note that tests are run concurrently using threads.
+For this reason, care should be taken to ensure your tests do not depend on each-other, or on any shared state.
 "Shared state" can also include the environment, such as the current working directory, or environment variables.

 If this is an issue it is possible to control this concurrency, either by setting the environment variable `RUST_TEST_THREADS`, or by passing the argument